megalus/stela/.junie/guidelines.md

 Always add docstrings in objects with more than seven lines of code.
 Use Google style.

-Use `pre-commit run --all` to check for linter and format errors.
+Use `make lint` to check for linter and format errors.

 Project python version is 3.12.10.